 Opened in 1989, The Mirage casino-hotel was the most expensive casino at the time thanks to the help of Vegas legend and visionary Steve Wynn.
 It’s beautiful golden shine comes from the gold dust used in the window tinting process, which is only a fraction of the gold used in its construction.
 If you haven’t seen the gold, you’ve probably seen the original marquee sign that has won the title of largest free standing marquee in the world.
 This casino goes down in history as the first to use security cameras full-time on table games – though you may not believe its tough security measures based off of its appearance in Ocean’s Eleven.
 Today the casino boasts 100,000 square feet of gaming space, and offers a range of gambling options from table games to race betting.
 If you pay a visit to this casino, be sure to also pay your respects to this piece of Vegas history that launched the megaresort era.

 The Modern Casino

 As there are new casinos in Las Vegas being built, the technology and design of casinos are becoming more modern.
 The casino at ARIA Resort & Casino diverges from the classic casino feel in its sleek appearance.
 With beautiful architecture, exterior windows, and skylights in the high-limit gaming area, this Las Vegas casino allows for natural light and a more open feel.
-Opened in 2009, this 150,000 square foot luxury casino allows visitors to gamble in a tech-savvy environment.
 The Poker Room alone has become a trendy table for pro poker players looking to grab a seat, and the coveted Ivey Room for even higher stakes.
 If the ARIA Resort & Casino is any indication of future casino development in Las Vegas, we can be looking forward to more stunning designs and technology-forward gaming areas for a more sophisticated Las Vegas gambling experience.